 Real estate properties and other loan collateral acquired through, or in lieu of, loan foreclosure are initially recorded at fair value, less costs to sell at the date of foreclosure, establishing a new cost basis.
 After acquisition, valuations are periodically performed by management and the real estate and other loan collateral is carried at the lower of carrying amount or fair value less cost to sell.
 Costs relating to the improvement of the property are capitalized.
 Subsequent write-downs estimated on the later valuations, gains or losses on sales, and revenue and expenses from operations are included in other real estate expenses on the income statement.
-The amount of residential real estate included in other real estate owned totaled \$40,000 at December 31, 2023 and \$323,000 at December 31, 2022.
+The amount of residential real estate included in other real estate owned totaled \$40,000 at December 31, 2024 and 2023.
+There were no loans in the process of foreclosure at December 31, 2024.
 Loans secured by residential properties that were in the process of foreclosure totaled \$47,000 at December 31, 2023.
-There were no loans in the process of foreclosure at December 31, 2022.